BolajiAyodeji/chat-with-siri/README.md

 * [ ] Stream the audio response from ElevenLabs.
 * [ ] Connect the audio stream to the UI.
 * [ ] Increase the response tokens and characters.
-* [ ] Option to choose language translation of the audio response.
+* [ ] Add an option to choose the language translation of the audio response.

 ## Important Files and Folders